maomaokong/python_crime_analytics/README.md

 ```

 # Expected Result
-Total 4 graphs will show after executed the script stated above.
+Total 4 graphs will show after executing the script stated above.
+Sample output can be referred in the *data/output/* directory.

 # Setting Configuration